 Course Fee: $350 (can be discounted or waived in consideration for a model release and promotional work)

-Call for scheduling and fee information.
+Call for information and scheduling.